ksoze84/sokore/README.md

 ### kore object configuration

+```tsx
+//default:
+ _koreConfig = { merge : false, destroyOnUnmount : false }
+```

 You may configure your kore object by setting the optional property _koreConfig in your kore class.
 It has two boolean options:
 * merge : The state is overwritten by default with setState.
 Change this to true to merge.
 * destroyOnUnmount : Tries to delete the instance in each unmount of each component.
 Is successfully deleted if there are no active listeners.

-```tsx
-//default:
- _koreConfig = { merge : false, destroyOnUnmount : false }
-```

 #### Merging the state

-Replacing the state is the default mode for a kore object setState, but you can configure your kore setState to merge it.
-This can be useful to refactor old class components.

 ```tsx
 class CounterKore extends Kore<{chairs:number, tables:number, rooms:number}> {